siobyrne/young-dressage-horse-program-analysis/README.md

 59.2% of horses (109/184) that made it to Grand Prix achieved an overall score of 65.9% or higher, compared to 40.8% (75/184) that scored below 65.9% (Figure 11).
 A chi-square test of independence showed that there was no significant association between an overall score over 65.9% and a horse going on to compete at Grand Prix (X2 (1, *n* = 283) = 1.2, *p* = .27).

 ***Figure 11***
-*Grand Prix Horses Scoring 65.9% or Above vs Below 65.9%*
+*Former Developing Horse Competitors at Grand Prix Scoring 65.9% or Above vs Below 65.9%*
 ![FEI Achievement by Overall Score](images/dh-grand-prix-by-overall-score.png)

 #### Developing Horse Division Competitors International Team Horses